Alchemist-X/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 ### Liveness vs Safety

-These different consensus approaches stem from fundamental choices about liveness and safety.
+A deeper lens on these consensus families is the liveness versus safety trade-off.
 Blockchains face a core tension: should they keep producing blocks no matter what (liveness), or should they refuse to produce any blocks if there's a risk of creating conflicting information (safety)?
 The CAP theorem from distributed systems theory captures a similar tension, and it applies loosely to blockchains facing network disruptions.

 **Liveness** means the network keeps making progress and producing new blocks. **Safety** means the network never creates invalid or conflicting blocks, even if that means stopping completely.